 Board Of Trustees

 Steve Millaway, a native of Panama City, is a technology entrepreneur.
 During his career, he has worked for both public and private companies and started eight new businesses.
-He is currently President and CEO of Techfarms, LLC, a local technology incubator.
+He is currently president and CEO of Techfarms, LLC, a local technology incubator.
 Mr. Millaway is an investor in start-up companies and enjoys exploring opportunities in emerging technology.
-He holds a Bachelor of Science degree from the University of Florida in Electrical Engineering.
+He holds a bachelor's degree in electrical engineering from the University of Florida.

 Ralph Roberson, of Port St. Joe, served as the chair of the board July 2013 – July 2015.
 He is a certified public accountant and is the owner of Roberson & Associates.
 From 1993 to 2001, he served on the District Board of Trustees of then Gulf Coast Community College.
 Mr. Roberson is a member of the Florida Institute of CPAs, Sacred Heart Gulf Coast Health System Finance Committee, Port St. Joe First United Methodist Church Board of Trustees, Chair of the Operating Board of Sacred Heart Hospital, member and past president of the Gulf County Chamber of Commerce and the Port St. Joe Rotary Club.
-He completed basic studies at Florida State University, received an Associate in Arts degree in Business Administration from Tallahassee Community College and a BA degree in Accounting from the University of West Florida.
+He completed basic studies at Florida State University, received an associate's degree in business administration from Tallahassee Community College and a bachelor's degree in accounting from the University of West Florida.

-Joe Tannehill, Jr., is President and CEO of MERRICK Industries, Inc., and owner of ENGEN, LLC, both based in Lynn Haven, Florida, serving industrial customers worldwide.
-He holds a BE in Electrical Engineering from Vanderbilt University, a MS in Electrical Engineering from the University of Kentucky and a MBA from Dartmouth College.
-He serves on the Board of Directors for the Northwest Florida Manufacturers Council, as well as the local SunTrust Bank Board.
+Joe Tannehill, Jr. is president and CEO of MERRICK Industries, Inc., a custom design capital goods manufacturing company based in Lynn Haven, Florida, serving industrial customers worldwide.
+He holds a bachelor's degree in electrical engineering from Vanderbilt University, a master's degree in electrical engineering from the University of Kentucky and a MBA from Dartmouth College.

 David Warriner is the president of Tapper and Company Properties Management, Inc., and serves as managing director for the George G. and Amelia G. Tapper Foundation that serves the needs in Gulf, Bay and Franklin counties.
-A graduate of Bay High School in Panama City, he earned a BSBA in Finance from the University of Florida in 1986.
-After graduation he enjoyed a short career in banking and worked as a legislative assistant in both the Florida House and Senate.
+A graduate of Bay High School in Panama City, he earned a bachelor's in business administration in finance from the University of Florida in 1986.
+After graduation, he enjoyed a short career in banking and worked as a legislative assistant in both the Florida House and Senate.
 Currently he serves on the Board of Florida Restaurant and Lodging Association and the Port Theatre Arts and Culture Center.
 He is the chairman of the Gulf County Tourist Development Council and is an Advisory Council Member of the Sacred Heart on the Gulf Hospital.
-He is the past President of the GCSC Foundation and served on its Board for 12 years.
+He is the past president of the GCSC Foundation and served on its board for 12 years.

-Derrick Bennett, a native of Panama City, has practiced law in Panama City for over twenty years and serves as General Counsel for the District Board of Trustees.
-Mr. Bennett holds a Bachelor of Science in Finance from the University of Florida and a Juris Doctor from Stetson University.
-He currently serves on the Board of Directors for the Panama City Beach Chamber of Commerce.
+Derrick Bennett, a native of Panama City, has practiced law in Panama City for over thirty years and serves as General Counsel for the District Board of Trustees.
+Mr. Bennett holds a bachelor's degree finance from the University of Florida and a Juris Doctor from Stetson University.
+He has served as a board member of Bay Medical Center, Salvation Army, Northstar Church and as the chair of the Panama City Beach Chamber.

-Dr. John Holdnak, a former Gulf Coast employee for 26 years, became the sixth president of the College in 2014.
-He holds a bachelor's degree in Leisure Services from Florida State University, a master's degree in Applied Psychology from FSU Panama City and a Ed.D in Curriculum and Instruction with an emphasis in educational leadership from University of West Florida.
+Dr. John Holdnak, a former Gulf Coast employee, became the sixth president of the College in 2014.
+He holds a bachelor's degree in Leisure Services from Florida State University, a master's degree in Applied Psychology from FSU Panama City and an Ed.D in Curriculum and Instruction with an emphasis in educational leadership from University of West Florida.
 He most recently served as Executive Vice Chancellor for the Florida College System.